amimimor/reichman-univ/slides.md

 * Based on his work published in 1970 (yes, 52 yo technology) while he was working for IBM
 * He won the Turing Award in 1981 for this work
 * He applied Relational Algebra and proposed such an algebra as a basis for database query languages
-* Five primitive operators: selection, projection, Cartesian product (also called the cross product or cross join), set union, set difference.
+* Five primitive operators: selection, projection, Cartesian product (also called cross join), set union, set difference.

 ![bg right:40% 80%](Edgar_F_Codd.jpeg)